 OLD ROAD TO TŌKAIDŌ

-The Tōkaidō road was laid out, like other major roads, in the days of Kamakura to connect the centre of power with other major cities, including Kyoto.
-It experienced considerable development during the Edo period, when it became a real pedestrian highway.
-Lords from all over the country had to travel to Edo regularly and those coming from the south of the archipelago all passed through Tōkaidō.
-It is our turn to follow this paved road to Moto-Hakone (3h30 walk).
-It is currently used mainly by hikers, but under the cedars planted more than 360 years ago to shelter the hikers, we can still feel the buzz and bustle of the hikers of yesteryear, the squeaking of the palanquins.
-We then pass by the Amazake-Chaya tea house, which for 12 generations has been serving a fermented rice drink (amazake) and rice balls to travellers and hikers.
-There were 53 such stages along the road, called shukuba and immortalized in 1832 by Hiroshige in the "53 Stations of Tōkaidō".
-Today there are only a few, including Amazake Chaya and Chojiya in Shizuoka Prefecture.
+Like other major roads, the Tokaido Road was laid out during the Kamakura period to link the center of power with other major cities, including Kyoto.
+It underwent considerable expansion during the Edo period, when it became a veritable pedestrian highway.
+Lords from all over the country had to travel to Edo regularly, and those coming from the south of the archipelago all passed through the Tokaido.
+We can follow this paved road to Moto-Hakone (3h30 walk).
+It's now mainly used by hikers, but under the cedar trees planted over 360 years ago to shelter walkers, you can still feel the buzz and bustle of old-time walkers, the squeaking of palanquins.
+We then pass the Amazake-Chaya tea house, which has been serving a fermented rice drink (amazake) and rice dumplings to travelers and hikers for 12 generations.
+There were 53 such stops along the route, called shukuba and immortalized in 1832 by Hiroshige in the "53 Tokaido Stations".
+Today, only a handful remain, including Amazake Chaya and Chojiya in Shizuoka prefecture.
+On the Lake Ashi side, the road continues along the 2 km-long avenue of cryptomerias or sugi-namiki (alley of old cedars) to the Hakone checkpoint.
+This brings a pleasant end to this historic walk in the footsteps of Japanese lords and their retinues.

 Did you know?
 This review was written by our professional authors.